syntax-tree/unist-util-generated/readme.md

 ## What is this?

-This utility can be used to check if a node is said to be [generated][].
+This utility can be used to check if a node is said to be [generated][generated-term].

 ## When should I use this?